automl/zero-shot-automl-with-pretrained-models/README.md

 * Datasets (~196G): https://bit.ly/3B1zvl0
 * Models (~700M): https://bit.ly/3BhIAGB
 * Meta-dataset:
+and should be placed under `.data/datasets`, `.data/models`, `.data/meta_dataset`.

 The *Meta-dataset* download consists of the pipeline configuration files, preextracted meta-features and the performance matrix.
+One can directly download this to skip costly meta-dataset acquisition procedure.

 # Installation